-Entry Level Wargames: Three Titles for New Armchair Generals29 Jan 2019 1
+Entry Level Wargames: Three Titles for the Budding Armchair General07 Aug 2020 3

 Lean in close, I have a confession to make.
 I'm a terrible wargamer, and not for lack of trying.
 But help is at hand, for all who share the dilettante affliction or want to plunge in beyond a dabbling toe.
 Listed below are three specific titles that I feel are great introductions to wargamer concepts.
 By no means a definitive list, just three solid efforts with discrete investigations of concepts that loom large in the wargame space.